NGHades/TravelBookers/README.md

 ### ***Project overview***

 ##### This project consists of the files necessary to run the Travel Bookers web presence.
+This includes...
-This includes a home page for displaying vehicles, favoriting vehicles, filtering, and navigation, an info page for additional vehicle information, a checkout page for renters to input their information, and an administrative page to view renter information and overdue vehicles as well as add new vehicles to the system.
+- A home page for displaying vehicles, favoriting vehicles, filtering, and navigation
+- An info page for additional vehicle information
+- A checkout page for renters to input their information
+- An administrative page to view renter information and overdue vehicles as well as add new vehicles to the system

 We will attempt to host this on a cloud web host, web service and database; if this doesn't work we will fall back on a local system for the sake of completing the project.

 ### ***Development Environment Setup Instructions:***
 1. Install the latest version of Node.js on your machine from the **[Official Page](https://nodejs.org/en)**